m1bki0n/Biometric/README.md

 # Biometric

-This a biometric iOS app only to learn about how you can use Touch ID and Face ID biometrics for your apps.
+This is a biometric iOS app only to learn about how you can use Touch ID and Face ID biometrics for your apps.

 [KeychainWrapper](https://github.com/jrendel/SwiftKeychainWrapper) is used for saving the manual password to Keychain, which is protected under MIT license.